Source: Rishi Mahesh

 “There are definitely individual administrators in MSA, SES, and CIC who care about students, but they don’t have the autonomy within the institution to enact change,” says Gardner.

-Even without actually receiving the institutional support that Black students are told they posses, their persistence in creating a more equitable and inclusive campus environment has not wavered.
+Even without actually receiving the institutional support that Black students are told they posses, their persistence in creating a more equitable and inclusive campus environment has not wavered, most notably with the creation of the Black Mentorship Program.
+BMP a student facilitated program has opened up a space for Black students to develop community and stability amongst themselves.

 “Although we shouldn’t be the only ones having to do this for ourselves, Black students have assisted each other in creating a loving environment on this campus,” Kinchen maintains.